HexaCluster/pg_dbms_metadata/README.md

 ### [GET_DEPENDENT_DDL](#get_dependent_ddl)

-This function fetches DDL of all dependent objects of specified object type for a specified base object.
+This function extracts DDL of all dependent objects of specified object type for a specified base object.
 Currently the supported dependent object types are SEQUENCE, CONSTRAINT, INDEX.

 Syntax:
 ```